-Opening an Australian bank account can be done remotely before your departure, as offered by Commonwealth and NAB banks, or in a branch when you arrive.
-In both cases, once you arrive in Australia, you just need to go to a branch of the Australian bank you selected and confirm your identity.
-You will have to present your passport and your account will be opened.
-You will then receive your debit card by mail within five business days, or you can often choose to pick it up directly from the bank.
+Opening an Australian bank account can be done remotely before your departure, as offered by Commonwealth and NAB banks, or wait until you arrive and visit a local branch.
+In both cases, once you arrive in Australia, you need to visit a branch of the bank you picked.

 Once your bank account is open, you will be given a bank identification number consisting of two numbers.